Lemons, Lavender, & Laundry

 Essential Oils: Safety

 This post may contain affiliate links for your convenience.
-You can view my full advertising disclosure here.
+For more information, please visit our advertising disclosure.

 Appreciate this information on using essential oils safely!

-There are several ways you can use essential oils, so let’s go through them one at a time:
+There are several ways you can use essential oils, so let’s go through them one at a time.

 Diffusion